azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Anyone in your org can now start a fresh PS console and the result of the evaluation of the number of owners/admins control in the subscription security scan (Get-AzSKSubscriptionSecurityStatus) should reflect that the new setting is in effect.
-(E.g., if you change the max count to 3 and they had 4 owners/admins in their subscription, then the control (Azure_Subscription_AuthZ_Limit_Admin_Owner_Count) result will change from 'Passed' to 'Failed'.)
+(E.g., if you change the max count to 3 and they had 4 owners/admins in their subscription, then the result for control (Azure_Subscription_AuthZ_Limit_Admin_Owner_Count) will change from 'Passed' to 'Failed'.)

 ##### c) Customizing specific controls for a service